A Winter Wonderland Can Mean Winter Woes For Your Home

 Using ice melt or pouring hot water over the ice will help melt it enough so that the gutters start working properly.

-You can also gently rake or brush the snow off of your roof, being careful not to disturb the shingles.
+To lessen the amount of snow on your roof and slow down the ice dam, you may want to remove some of the snow on the roof.
+Gently rake or brush the snow off of your roof, being careful not to disturb the shingles.

 While both of these options work in the short term, the ice dam will eventually reform unless you take steps to prevent the ice dam.